babybuddy/babybuddy/docs/user-guide/managing-users.md

 review its other groups and individual permissions as well.
 Changing a role does not remove those additional grants, so switching an extended caregiver to read only does not necessarily remove all write access.

+## Access Expiry

+A user can be given an **Access expires** time in the user form, for example for a babysitter who helps out for a weekend.
+From that time on, the user is signed out, cannot sign in and cannot use the API, including with an existing API key.
+The account itself is left unchanged: clearing or moving the time restores access.
+Users cannot change their own expiry time.

 ## Creating a User from the Command Line